Common unexpected expenses and three ways to pay for them

 Dealing with the costs

 Unexpected expenses can throw a wrench in your monthly budget.
-The Fedral Reserve's yearly study found that more than one-in-five adults struggle to pay their bills in full each month, and an unexpected cost could lead to ongoing bill disruption.
+The Federal Reserve's yearly study found that more than one-in-five adults struggle to pay their bills in full each month, and an unexpected cost could lead to ongoing bill disruption.
 Having backlogged or unpaid bills can lead to other financial issues, like growing debt or credit score issues.
 Here are three ways to manage your bill payments and be ready for the unexpected:

 1. Start saving now: Being prepared ahead of time may be the best defense against unexpected costs.
 Though saving can be difficult, building up an emergency fund can help you pay a one-time cost on top of your ongoing bills.
 Consider putting money aside on a regular basis into a savings account to help you prepare for the unexpected.